ReferenceType/H264Sharp/README.md

 ## NuGet

 Install the NuGet package.
-All native dependencies should be automatically installed and resolved.
+All native dependencies should be automatically installed and resolved(from version v1.6.0+).
 - Tested on Windows(x86,x64), Linux(x86,x64,arm32,arm64), Android MAUI app(x64 on emulator, arm on Pixel phone).

 Binaries also provided on [Relases](https://github.com/ReferenceType/H264Sharp/releases).